We offer and deliver solutions that make sense.

 We make use of waterfall or agile-based project development methodologies.
 Each of these solution delivery approaches has advantages and limitations.
 These methodologies can also be used in conjunction with each other to firm up specifications on project particulars.

 The Waterfall methodology makes use of a linear approach to project development where phases are carried out in sequential order.
+In Winston W. Royce’s original waterfall model, phases were followed in order; System, Analysis, Design, Coding, Testing, and Operations.
 This traditional approach requires low-level client involvement and is suited to smaller projects as the project plan and deliverables are more easily identified and outlined upfront.

 Advantages of Waterfall Methodology: